benday-inc/Benday.EfCore.SqlServer/README.md

 # Benday.EfCore.SqlServer

-A collection of classes for supporting the domain model pattern in .NET Core.
+A collection of classes for supporting the domain model pattern and repository pattern in .NET Core using Entity Framework Core.

 ## About